jonasacres/chainmail/PROTOCOL.md

 This project is founded in the belief that anyone and everyone may find themselves at a point in their lives where they require anonymity or privacy.
 Furthermore, it appears unlikely that any technology can have sufficient safeguards to prevent any misuse; in fact, it is unclear what things will qualify as "misuse," or who should be in charge of that determination.

 ## What is the status of Chainmail?
 Chainmail is in its planning stages.
 We are presently looking for a small number of core contributors.
-At this time, our interest is primarily in developing a cryptographically-viable distributed network that learns lessons from the attacks (both legal and otherwise) that have been mounted against exsiting networks.
+At this time, our interest is primarily in developing a cryptographically-viable distributed network that learns lessons from the attacks (both legal and otherwise) that have been mounted against existing networks.

 Our concerns right now are designing a set of protocols and data structures that are resistant to the attacks that have been levied against existing projects providing similar services, including Tor, BitTorrent, Bitcoin and various "deep web" services.